-Drugs, typically low-dose haloperidol (0.5 to 1.0 mg orally, IV, or IM once, then repeated every 1 to 2 hours as needed), may lessen agitation or psychotic symptoms; occasionally, much higher doses are necessary.
-However, drugs do not correct the underlying problem and may prolong or exacerbate delirium.
+Medications, typically low-dose haloperidol (0.5 to 1.0 mg orally, IV, or IM once, then repeated every 1 to 2 hours as needed), may lessen agitation or psychotic symptoms; occasionally, much higher doses are necessary.
+However, medications do not correct the underlying problem and may prolong or exacerbate delirium.

 Second-generation (atypical) antipsychotics (eg, risperidone 0.5 to 3 mg orally every 12 hours, olanzapine 2.5 to 15 mg orally once a day, quetiapine 25 to 200 mg orally every 12 hours) may be preferred because they have fewer extrapyramidal adverse effects; however, long-term use may cause weight gain and hyperlipidemia and increase the risk of type 2 diabetes.
-In older patients with dementia-related psychosis, these drugs increase risk of stroke and death.
-These drugs are not typically given IV or IM.
+In older patients with dementia-related psychosis, these medications increase risk of stroke and death.
+These medications are typically given orally and not parenterally.

-Benzodiazepines (eg, lorazepam 0.5 to 1.0 mg orally or IV once, then repeated every 1 to 2 hours as needed) are the drugs of choice for delirium caused by withdrawal from alcohol or benzodiazepines.
+Benzodiazepines (eg, lorazepam 0.5 to 1.0 mg orally or IV once, then repeated every 1 to 2 hours as needed) are the medications of choice for delirium caused by withdrawal from alcohol or benzodiazepines.
 Their onset of action is more rapid (5 minutes after parenteral administration) than antipsychotics.
-Benzodiazepines should be avoided if delirium results from other conditions because these drugs worsen confusion and sedation.
+Benzodiazepines should be avoided if delirium results from other conditions because these medications worsen confusion and sedation.

 Prevention of Delirium